 Thanks to this risk off trade, as well as more European worries, the U.S dollar had another strong day while the 10 Year Treasury bond fell to a yield of just 1.4%.
 Commodities were also under some pressure on the session as grains fell thanks to some much needed rain, although oil and gold did stay in the positives.

 ETF trading was surprisingly solid during Tuesday as many of the major products saw higher than normal trading volumes.
 This was especially the case in some of the key commodity funds, while mid caps and broad markets also saw more shares than usual change hands.

-In particular, investors saw a big volume day for the iShares MSCI Hong Kong Index Fund (EWH).
-The product usually does about 2.8 million shares in volume but experienced 7.2 million shares of trading during Friday’s session (read Hong Kong ETF Investing 101).
+In particular, ETF investors saw the iShares MSCI Hong Kong Index (EWH) trade on outsized volume.
+The ETF usually does about 2.7 million shares on a normal day although this spiked to just over 7.3 million during Tuesday trading (see Hong Kong ETF Investing 101).

 (see more in the Zacks ETF Center)

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report